 The Office for Victims of Crime (OVC) is committed to enhancing the Nation’s capacity to assist crime victims and to providing leadership in changing attitudes, policies, and practices to promote justice and healing for all victims of crime.

 Visit the OVC website to learn more about OVC.

 OVC's main undertaking is to improve the Nation’s ability to help victims of crime and to be a leader in transforming attitudes, policies, and practices that encourage justice and healing for victims.
-There are five divisions of the OVC which administer particular areas.
+There are six divisions of the OVC which administer particular areas.
 They are:

-- Program Development and Dissemination Division
+- Policy, Communications, and Outreach Division

-- State Compensation and Assistance Division
+- State Victim Resource Division

 Jessica E. Hart